-I know that little me can’t change the entire world, but I also know that I must do what I can to change the worlds of as many people as I can.
-For the better.
+I know that little old me can’t possibly change the entire world, for the better.
+I also know, however, that I must do what I can to change, for the better, the worlds of as many people as I can.
 That means being a cycle-breaker.
-That often means being very uncomfortable, because not everyone likes the truth.
-Not everyone wants to hear it, and many will do everything in their power to silence those of us who have the audacity to speak the truth that reflects poorly on them.
+The role of cycle-breaker is a very uncomfortable one; not everyone likes the truth – and those who object to it most loudly are those who are guilty of trespassing against it.
+Those we speak up against will do everything in their power to silence those of us who have the audacity to speak the truth, because it reflects poorly on them.

 I am careful not to lie.
 I am careful not to exaggerate.
 I am careful to say, and write, only that which I know to be true.

 This is why, when I appeared on LMFM on June 1st of 2016, and spoke to Gerry Kelly, I was very careful to speak only the truth.
 Even more than that, I did not name the abusive brothers I was talking about.
-I spoke about my experiences, and the impact being sexually abused, and raped, by them and my father, had had on my life.
+I spoke about my experiences, and the impact being sexually abused, and raped, by (among others) my father and elder brothers, had had on my life.
 I spoke about the long-term effects of child sexual abuse.
 I was honest, even when it made me slightly uncomfortable.

 What also happened after that interview was that Cormac Talbot (who happens to be one of my rapist brothers) contacted the station and insisted they broadcast an apology.
 Which they did.
 I found out months later when a journalist from the Belfast Telegraph contacted me because Cormac wanted an apology from that paper, too.
 This was on account of an interview they had published, where I mentioned being raped by my brothers.
 He wasn’t happy with the truth being in the public domain.
 (Even though, again, neither he nor Nigel Talbot – my other rapist brother – nor Barry Talbot, nor Ross Talbot, my rapist apologist brothers, was named in the piece.
 Nor did I name my sister – Tracey Talbot – who was also sexually abused by Cormac, but who saw fit to carry files for him into court in 2015.
 I’m sorry she’s trauma-bonded, but she needs to do better.)

-We are only as sick as the secrets we keep.
+My family of origin is a sick, sick, community – in part because we are as sick as the secrets we keep.
 And I stopped keeping secrets for abusive men years ago.
-So I was very hurt and frustrated when I learnt (third hand, because LMFM didn’t have the courtesy to contact me themselves) that LMFM had chosen to broadcast a pack of lies, and – essentially – defame me.
+As a result, I was very hurt and frustrated when I learnt (third-hand, because LMFM didn’t have the courtesy to contact me themselves) that LMFM had chosen to broadcast lies and defame me.